oxarbitrage/hsalsa20/README.md

 ## API Documentation

 Explore the API documentation for a deeper understanding of the project.
 Visit [here](https://oxarbitrage.github.io/salsa20-docs/) for detailed information on the project's functions and modules.

+## Formal verification

+Read more about formal verification process we are using in this library in the [formal verification page](book/formal-verification.md).

 ## Experimental: Keelung Code